Katy Gallagher: Opposition

-Return to Politics
+Return to politics

 After her disqualification from the Senate, Gallagher worked as a consultant at Calvary Hospital and joined the board of the RSPCA ACT division.
 In June 2018, Gallagher announced that she would seek nomination for an ACT seat in the Senate at the next federal election.
 She successfully sought re-election at the 2019 federal election and took on the role of Shadow Minister for Finance and the Public Service in the Albanese shadow ministry.

-In April 2020, she was appointed Chair of the parliamentary committee into the government's response to the Coronavirus pandemic.
-In August 2021, she criticized the rollout of the vaccine program after her youngest daughter Evie tested positive to the virus.
+In April 2020, she was appointed chair of the parliamentary committee into the government's response to the Coronavirus pandemic.
+In August 2021, she criticised the rollout of the vaccine program after her youngest daughter Evie tested positive to the virus.
 At the conclusion of the parliamentary term, the committee handed down its report which included recommending a royal commission into the government's handling of the pandemic.

 Gallagher also introduced a bill to parliament to amend the Public Governance, Performance and Accountability Act 2013 titled The Public Governance, Performance and Accountability Amendment (Improved Grants Reporting) Bill 2021, in response to the grant programs being administered by the Morrison government which had resulted in criticism from both the Productivity Commission and through various ANAO reports.

 Albanese Government (2022–present)

-On 23 May 2022, after Labor's victory at the federal election, Gallagher was sworn in as Minister for Finance, Minister for Health, Minister for Women, Minister for Social Services and Attorney-General.
+On 23 May 2022 after Labor's victory at the federal election, Gallagher was sworn in as Minister for Finance, Minister for Health, Minister for Women, Minister for Social Services and Attorney-General.
 The portfolios of health, social services and attorney-general were only interim until the full Albanese ministry could be sworn in.
 She is the only holder of the Attorney-General portfolio to have had no prior legal experience, as she was appointed on the basis of holding the office for an interim period and act to "take care" of issues.
 On 1 June with the swearing in of the full cabinet, Gallagher was also sworn in as Minister for the Public Service.
 She was additionally appointed Manager of Government Business in the Senate.

 In October 2022 with Jim Chalmers overseas for meetings, Gallagher became Acting Treasurer, only the second woman to do so.

 As part of her election platform, Gallagher campaigned for the repeal of the Euthanasia Laws Act 1997 which prevented the territories from passing legislation to legalise euthanasia and secured a commitment from Albanese to have it as one of the new government's first order of business if elected.
-The bill was introduced into parliament and passed the lower house on August 3 and voted into law on 1 December with Gallagher managing the debate in the Senate.
+The bill was introduced into parliament and passed the lower house on 3 August and voted into law on 1 December with Gallagher managing the debate in the Senate.

+In June 2023 Gallagher was accused of misleading parliament after private text messages were released suggesting she may have had prior knowledge of Brittany Higgins' alleged sexual assault before the allegations became public.
+She subsequently made a speech in parliament clarifying this knowledge and denied any wrongdoing.

+In January 2025 with the resignation of Bill Shorten from parliament, Gallagher was additionally sworn in as Minister for Government Services.